DE 25-IB50 2025-10-09

-Can a county invoke the pending litigation FOIA exemption against a third-party watchdog group that is not a litigant but is asking about the same subject matter as the lawsuit?
+Can a county use the pending-litigation FOIA exemption against a requester who is not a party to the lawsuit but asks about the same subject?

 Plain-English summary